TESTgroup-BNL/CSVQA/README.md

 4. Run Level1to2.py.

     If an alternate data source uses a larger sample interval than the primary source, values will be back-filled.
 An alternate source with a shorter sample interval than the primary source may have issues (has not been tested).

+5. If needed, manually review the output and run Level2_agg_only.py to run only data aggregation at additional intervals.
+Note that Level2_agg_only.py is effectively the same as running only the last step of Level1to2.py.

 **Warning:** These scripts WILL overwrite files of the same name in the output directory.
 If an existing file is locked, it will append an integer to the end of the file name.